erodola/ML-s2-2024/README.md

 **Where:**

-Physical classroom: Aula Picone - Piano Terra, Dip. di Matematica Castelnuovo (CU006-E01PTEL008)
+*Until May 6th:* Aula Picone - Piano Terra, Dip. di Matematica Castelnuovo (CU006-E01PTEL008)

+*From May 13th:* Aula C - Piano Terra, Dip. di Matematica Castelnuovo (CU006-E01PTEL008)

 There is no virtual classroom, and the lectures will not be recorded.